MENU

 Steph Baryluk

-Chef Steph is Teetl'it Gwich'in and is from Teetl'it Zheh (Fort McPherson), Treaty 11 Territory located in the Northwest Territories.
-She now resides in Tsawwassen, BC with her husband and two kids.
+Chef Steph Baryluk created the Rooted Dining Commons and Catering menus at SFU.
+She is Teetl'it Gwich'in and is from Teetl'it Zheh (Fort McPherson), Treaty 11 Territory located in the Northwest Territories and now resides in Tsawwassen, BC with her husband and two kids.
 After completing her Red Seal as a Cook she knew she wanted to do more with her Indigenous roots.
-Chef Steph has hosted cooking classes and speaking engagements in her hometown and launched her own company, MRS B’S JERKY, which is a play on traditional caribou dried meat ‘Nilii Gaii’ but made with beef.
-She’s excited for the next steps with Indigenous cuisine.
+Chef Steph has hosted cooking classes and speaking engagements in her hometown, at the FAO in Rome, SXSW, and across the Lower Mainland.
+She also launched her own company, MRS B’S JERKY, which is a play on traditional caribou dried meat ‘Nilii Gaii’ but made with beef.
+She's excited to share her Indigenous cuisine and stories with the SFU community.

 LEARN MORE ABOUT CHEF STEPH